SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-items-to-country-list.md

 8. In the **This country's prefix** field, specify the number used to dial the selected country from another country, for example *47* to dial Norway.

 9. Enter the international dialling prefix for the country you are in in the **International prefix** field.
-As a rule this is *00*.
+As a rule, this is *00*.

 10. Optionally, type in a description of the country in the **Description** field.